 Minnesota Timberwolves (5-16) at Oklahoma City Thunder (9-11)

-Looking at the betting trends, the Timberwolves are 4-1 ATS in their last five games playing on zero days’ rest and 5-0 ATS in their last five games against a team with a losing record.
-The Thunder are 2-6 ATS in their last eight home games and 1-5 ATS in their last six games playing on zero days’ rest.
+Looking at the betting trends, the Timberwolves are 5-0 ATS in their last five games against a team with a losing record and 10-22 ATS in their last 32 games playing on one days’ rest.
+The Thunder are 2-6 ATS in their last eight home games and 15-7 ATS in their last 22 games following a win of more than 10 points.

 Head to head, the over is 6-1 in the last seven meetings overall, the Timberwolves are 8-3 ATS in the last 11 meetings overall and the Timberwolves are 4-1 ATS in the last five meetings in Oklahoma City.